 To their credit, reporters, editors, producers and radio hosts dismiss most pitches and news releases as self-serving drivel.
-By contrast, with founder and principal Matt Baron at the helm, Inside Edge PR consistently generates engaging and timely stories that generate attention and acclaim that clients want by giving media outlets what they need: legitimate news, effectively and creatively communicated.
+Mindful of that truth, with founder Matt Baron at the helm, Inside Edge PR consistently generates engaging and timely stories that generate attention and acclaim that clients want by giving media outlets what they need: legitimate news, effectively and creatively communicated.

-Inside Edge PR news releases read like stories you would find in major metropolitan dailies.
-In fact, it’s not uncommon for the media to publish our work with little, if any, alteration.
+Inside Edge PR news releases read like stories you find in major metropolitan dailies.
+The reason is simple: as a journalist, Matt wrote extensively for major publications.
+It’s not uncommon for the media to publish Inside Edge PR‘s work with little, if any, alteration.

-Increasingly, what used to be known as the “mainstream media” is far from the only communication game in town.
+Increasingly, what used to be known as the “mainstream media” is far from the only communication game around.
 Inside Edge PR empowers clients with thoughtful, relevant and often-entertaining communication that they transmit via websites, newsletters and other marketing materials targeted directly to clients, prospects and business peers.

-Matt Baron, founder of Inside Edge: Public Relations & Media Services, has crafted stories professionally for nearly 30 years.
+Matt Baron, founder of Inside Edge: Public Relations & Media Services, has crafted stories professionally for 32 years.